 When you’re looking to raise a high amount of finance, and you own your home, you have a couple of options open to you.
-The most popular choices to access the cash you have in your home (equity) is either to remortgage your home, or put a second charge on the property by using a secured loan for whatever amount you need.
+The most popular choices to access the cash you have in your home (equity) is either to remortgage your home or put a second charge on the property by using a secured loan for whatever amount you need.

-The information to follow will explain the processes involved for each method of borrowing with some hypothetical scenarios for each borrowing option.
+The information to follow will explain the processes involved in each method of borrowing with some hypothetical scenarios for each borrowing option.
 The hope is that it should help you decide what the best method is for you to raise the finance you need on the most favourable terms to you.

 Secured Loan Calculator vs a Remortgage Calculator